libaudioverse/libaudioverse/README.md

 - Oscillator options include sine and square, as well as a configurable noise generator.
 - there are several delay line types.
 Most delay lines offer support for feedback, and the filtered delay line allows filtering this feedback.
 - You can record audio with the recorder, or intercept audio anywhere in the graph of nodes with the graph listener.
 - Finally, if none of these meet your needs, it is possible to create your own node via the custom node.
-This is done by supplying a callback.

 ##Building##